Conservative segment in euros (Segment B)

 Created in late 2004, the conservative segment (B share) invests essentially in bonds and fixed-revenue instruments, to offer an alternative to beneficiaries who wish to protect part or all of their assets against market volatility during their last two years of affiliation.
 Beneficiaries aged 55 and over can invest in this segment on a voluntary basis, with subscriptions open once a year (at the end of the calendar year for the following year).
 Beneficiaries decide each year whether they want to invest in the conservative segment, and if so, how much.
 It is important to understand that the subscriptions are irrevocable, since once the investments are transferred to the conservative segment, they cannot be returned to the traditional growth segment.
 The reasoning behind this is to protect the beneficiaries against the speculative risks entailed in frequent changes in investment strategy based on market fluctuations.

-CPIC’s traditional segment – the main segment – focuses on generating a return over the long term.
+CPIC’s growth segment – the main segment – focuses on generating a return over the long term.
 It enables you to participate in economic growth through diversified investments, chiefly in stocks and bonds.
 Its expectation of a higher return is, however, accompanied by short-term volatility which can at times be significant, both upwards and downwards.

 In contrast, the conservative segment, which is invested solely in bonds and fixed-income instruments, aims at preserving your assets by considerably limiting volatility, but with the expectation of a lower return